Want a free dozen donuts from Krispy Kreme? Donate blood - NewsBreak

 Want a free dozen donuts from Krispy Kreme?
 Donate blood

-( WHNT ) — January is National Blood Donor Month, and Krispy Kreme has found a tasty way to help alleviate what the American Red Cross is calling “its worst blood shortage in over a decade.”Amid ‘critical’ blood shortage, Red Cross offers chance to win Super Bowl tickets if you donate blood
+( WHNT ) — January is National Blood Donor Month, and Krispy Kreme has found a tasty way to help alleviate what the American Red Cross is calling “its worst blood shortage in over a decade.”Hawkins Co.
+Sheriff: 911 call at Wells residence, Candus Bly reports Don Wells for assault

 From Jan.
 24-31, simply donate blood and bring proof of your donation to a participating Krispy Kreme location for a free dozen of the company’s famous original glazed donuts.
 That proof can be a donor band or sticker or a digital pass on your donor app — it just needs to show when you donated.